mcolvin/mcolvin.github.io/_posts/_2019-02-09-bluff-lake-mapping.md

 Hi, I'm Victoria, Dr. Colvin's newest graduate student.
 My project will be focusing on Bluff Lake, a 12,000-acre shallow lake located on the Sam D. Hamilton National Wildlife Refuge. that Thise lake undergoes seasonal drawdowns.
-Through these drawdowns, the refuge whichhelp providesforage food resources for a diverse array of birds including migrating ducks, egrets, herons, and wood storks (To see some of these birds in action at the refuge, check out this video: https://www.youtube.com/watch?v=5owCg7mB6Mg).
-Although these drawdowns are beneficial to wildlife, what I&#39;m really interested in finding out is very little is known about how these seasonal drawdowns the impact of the drawdowns on the hydrology of the lake, the water quality, habitat availability, the sportfish community, or and even the effect on fishing.!
+Through these drawdowns, the refuge  provides forage food resources for a diverse array of birds including migrating ducks, egrets, herons, and wood storks (To see some of these birds in action at the refuge, check out this video: https://www.youtube.com/watch?v=5owCg7mB6Mg).
+Although these drawdowns are beneficial to wildlife, what I&#39;m really interested in finding out is very little is known about how these seasonal drawdowns the impact of the drawdowns on the hydrology of the lake, the water quality, habitat availability, the sportfish assemblage, or and even the effect on fishing.!